LFD Off-Road Rack with Factory or Steel Rails?

 An overview of the LFD Cargo-stop brackets, Steel Rails, and Crossbars

-There are many options for roof rack setups for the 4Runner and it seems everyone has their preference from well-established names like Gobi, Frontrunner, and Rhino-Rack to others like Southern Style Off-Road and Prinsu Design Studio.
+There are many options for roof rack setups for the 4Runner and it seems everyone has their preference from well-established names like Gobi, Frontrunner, and Rhino-Rack to CNC style roof racks Southern Style Off-Road and Prinsu Design Studio.

 The options can be overwhelming.